CrossyChainsaw/Portfolio/README.md

 # Research

-## Which database fits my application the best?
+## Which database is most suitable for my application?
 For this research I made use of the [DOT framework](https://ictresearchmethods.nl/The_DOT_Framework).

 **What**: I want to research which database fit my application the best.